tazztone/wildcards-generator-gemini/README.md

 2. **Setup API Key** (Required for AI features)
    - Click **Global Settings** (top of the page)
    - Select your preferred AI provider (OpenRouter, Gemini, or Custom).
    - Enter your API Key.
-Keys are stored safely in **session memory only**.
+Keys are stored in **session memory** by default, with an option to remember them (saved to local storage).

 ## Documentation